 Research

 Seismic anisotropy provides valuable insights into crustal deformation processes.
 In Alaska, seismic observations reveal patterns of anisotropy that help characterize lithospheric deformation and geodynamic evolution.
+PDF

 Seismic Anisotropy at Oceanic Plates and Subduction Zones